Changissnz/selfinterest/README.md

 of conserving social constructs.
 Artificial axioms becoming heavily geared towards solving for the decision junctions required in matters concerning the product.
 Ways of life were established and then are upheld.
-Stability and order become fixtures, and ideas accepted are those primarily for entertainment outside of the social centrality of the product.
+Stability and order become fixtures, and ideas accepted are those primarily for entertainment outside of the social centrality around the product.
 These previous statements partly constitute a conceptual thesis for why monopolies in production and distribution are formed.
 The dividing line between high technological production and raw material production is indeed predominantly economy by region, and for most intents and purposes, an arbitrary society probably